Cysharp/UniTask/README.md

     .ToUniTask(progress: progress);
 ```

-You should not use standard `new System.Progress<T>`, because it causes allocation every times.
+You should not use standard `new System.Progress<T>`, because it causes allocation every time.
 Use `Cysharp.Threading.Tasks.Progress` instead.
-This progress factory has two methods, `Create` and `CreateOnlyValueChanged`. `CreateOnlyValueChanged` calls only when progress value changed.
+This progress factory has two methods, `Create` and `CreateOnlyValueChanged`. `CreateOnlyValueChanged` calls only when the progress value has changed.

-Implements IProgress interface to caller is more better, there is no allocation of lambda.
+Implementing IProgress interface to caller is better as there is no lambda allocation.

 ```csharp
 public class Foo : MonoBehaviour, IProgress<float>